gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 }'
 ```

-if registered successfully, we should immediately see data arriving in the Kafka topic.
+Verify the connector registered successfully and data is arriving in the Kafka topic:

 ```bash
 docker exec -ti kcat kcat -b kafka-1:19092  -t pub.cus.cardHolder.state.v1 -r http://schema-registry-1:8081 -s value=avro -q
 ```

+> **What you should see:** A stream of JSON cardholder records printed to the terminal.
+If the topic is empty, wait a few seconds — Debezium reads the existing outbox rows and publishes them on first startup.

 ### Why not sending directly to Kafka?